 Though to be fair, the men in the city were going to do some bad things to the servants of the Lord if they had their way.
 Looking at all the evidence, it just seems clearer that God is more concerned with the list form Ezekiel as the city would have been far less likely to want to “know” the angels in Lot’s house had they been humble and willing to help the poor and the needy.

-Back to the topic at hand, from everything found on this topic in the Bible, it is clear that God is only talking about same-sex relations between two men.
+Back to the topic at hand, from everything found on this topic in the Bible, it is clear that God is only talking about same-sex relations between two men, and even there only as prostitution and men as property.
 In addition. nowhere in the Bible does it talk about forcing the Law of Moses on other nations or religions.
 Yet, this is what the LDS Church aims to do.

-To be clear, as the Scriptures are the doctrine of the religion, it is the Church of Jesus Christ of Latter-day Saints (the organization) that wants the government to stop same-sex marriage, not the religion itself.
+To be clear, as the Scriptures are the doctrine of most religions, it is the Church of Jesus Christ of Latter-day Saints (the organization) that wants the government to stop same-sex marriage, not the religion itself.